First Canadian Woman In Space

 One of TIME Magazine’s “World’s Best Explorers”

-As the world’s first neurologist in space, Dr. Roberta Bondar is globally recognized for her pioneering contribution in space medicine research, fine art photography and environmental education.
+The world’s first neurologist in space, Dr. Roberta Bondar is globally recognized for her pioneering contributions to space medicine research, fine art photography and environmental education.
 Aboard the Space Shuttle Discovery mission STS-42 in 1992, she conducted experiments for 18 countries in the first International Microgravity Laboratory, a precursor to the International Space Station.

 In a world of extremes, a leader’s vision must be bold yet within reach of fellow team members.
 Sharing a vision is more than setting out objectives and goals for other to follow.
 If there is no overlap of interest or passion by everyone, a vision will be blind to fulfilling its potential.
 By definition, a leader knows about leadership but a successful leader understands followership.
 Experience offers each of us an opportunity to learn from another person’s life lessons which combine the richness of education with the insight of critical thinking.
 By linking this resource to respect for a shared vision, a strong team will be focused on success.